shlomoc/pytorch-paper-replicating-exercises/README.md

 Replicate the machine learning research paper [*An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale*](https://arxiv.org/abs/2010.11929)  (ViT paper) with PyTorch.

 ## 6. Deployment
-Create a FoodVision Gradio App using a pre-trained ViT model from torchvision and deployed it on Hugging Face.
+I created a FoodVision Gradio App using a pre-trained ViT model from torchvision and deployed it on Hugging Face.
 I followed the steps in the class notebook, except deployed the VIT model instead of the EffNetB2 model he used.
 You can see a live running example of it here: https://huggingface.co/spaces/shlomoc/foodvision_mini_vit

     see 09_pytorch_model_deployment.ipynb